ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 categories: hash, hash tables
 ---

-### What is a data structure?
+## What is a data structure?
 Data is just a bunch of collected information used for some purpose.
 Imagine that you have a list of your friends age in you head being there for the purpose to be sorted so you know who is the oldest one; your friends age would be your data and surprise, your data structure is your brain.

-Data structures are used to store the collected data and organize(sort) and manage(insert, update, remove) it efficiently.
+Data structures are used to store efficiently the collected data and organize(sort) and manage(insert, update, remove).

 An example of a physical data structure is a sheet of paper containing a list of names.
 That list of names becomes the data and the sheet of paper holding is your data structure which you can effectively modify with your pen.

-### Why are there so many data structures?
+## Why are there so many data structures?

 Arrays, lists, hash tables and so on, are all data structures but why do we need them all?
 Can't we just use an array for everything?
 Let's take a step back and look at what makes an array a data structure -- it is a container for data and can organize and manage the data.
 But is it <i>efficient</i> ?